pcardotatgit/python_challenges/Preparation_challenges_for_Threat_Hunting_Mission/6-AMP_Threat_Hunting/readme.md

 # Challenge

+This challenge is an AMP Threat Hunting challenge.

 We assume that you have an AMP for endpoint account.

-Connect to it and Activate Your Demo Data.
+**Connect to it and Activate Your Demo Data.**

-And then Create a client API
+** And then Create a New client API **

-This challenge is an AMP Threat Hunting challenge.

 Here is an observable : **01468b1d3e089985a4ed255b6594d24863cfd94a647329c631e4f4e52759f8a9**